whiskyechobravo/kerko/README.md

   either the file name (without the `.csl` extension) of one of the styles in the [Zotero Styles Repository][Zotero_styles] (e.g., `apa`) or the URL of a remote CSL file.
 Defaults to `'apa'`.
-* `KERKO_DATA_DIR`: The directory where to store the search index and the file attachments.
-Defaults to `data/kerko`.
-Subdirectories `index` and `attachments` will be created if they don't already exist.
 * `KERKO_DOWNLOAD_CITATIONS_LINK`: Provide a citation download button on search results pages.
 Defaults to `True`.
 * `KERKO_DOWNLOAD_CITATIONS_MAX_COUNT`: Limit over which the citation download